-The Amended Credit Agreement consists of an \$80.0 million principal amount term loan and a \$120.0 million revolving credit line that matures in December 2026.
-The Amended Credit Agreement may not be sufficient to meet our needs as our business grows, and we may be unable to extend or replace it on acceptable terms, or at all.
+Our senior credit facility consists of an \$80.0 million principal amount term loan, of which \$72.0 remains outstanding as of December 31, 2022, and a \$120.0 million revolving credit line, which is undrawn as of December 31, 2022.
+This facility may not be sufficient to meet our financial needs as our business grows.
+The senior credit facility matures in December 2026 and we may be unable to extend or replace it on acceptable terms, or at all.
+Furthermore, the credit agreement governing our facility (the "Amended Credit Agreement") imposes business restrictions and contains other covenants that require us to meet specified financial ratios and financial tests.
 Under the Amended Credit Agreement, we are required to maintain: